Getting started with LoadGen End-to-End Monitoring Cloud

 1. Create the new LoadGen Agent: the LoadGen Agent will launch each monitoring session in the Target Environment.

-3. Install the LoadGen Agent service: after you have set up the LoadGen Agent in the wizard, you can click the download icon.
-This will download the LoadGen installer executable, with a couple of steps you have the LoadGen Agent service up and running and the status of the LoadGen Agent will be set to Online.
-Read more about installing your LoadGen Agent in this article.
+1. LoadGen Agent: This will download the LoadGen installer executable, with a couple of steps you have the LoadGen Agent service up and running and the status of the LoadGen Agent will be set to Online.

 4. Add a Test user: the session will be launched, and the workload will be executed in the context of the test user.
 When using Windows 7, Windows 10, or Windows 11 FAT Client this test user, can be the same user as the user added to the Run as Profile.
 Read more about test users in this article.